-The Main Street Redevelopment Plan Master Plan is consistent, and would effectuate, the plans and policies of the New Jersey State Development and Redevelopment Plan (SDRP), adopted in 2001.
+The Redevelopment Plan is consistent with, and effectuates the plans and policies of the New Jersey State Development and

+Redevelopment Plan (SDRP), adopted in 2001.
 The SDRP is a unique document that guides State-level development and redevelopment policy as well as local and regional planning efforts.
 This Plan is consistent with the following statewide goals in the SDRP

-- Revitalize the State's cities and towns. - Promote beneficial economic growth, development and renewal for all residents of New Jersey. - Protect the environment, prevent and clean up pollution. - Provide adequate public facilities and services at a reasonable cost. - Preserve and enhance areas with historic, cultural, scenic, open space, and recreational value.

-Ensure sound and integrated planning and implementation statewide.
+- Revitalize the State's cities and towns. - Promote beneficial economic growth, development and renewal for all residents of New Jersey. - Protect the environment, prevent and clean up pollution. - Provide adequate public facilities and services at a reasonable cost. - Preserve and enhance areas with historic, cultural, scenic, open space, and recreational value. - Ensure sound and integrated planning and implementation statewide.